-Health and Safety requires that there is a third person on site during an assessment in the event of an accident so you will be asked to bring a friend or relative along unless it is held in the Teaching Apiary when there are other people around.
+Health and Safety requires that there is a third person on site during an assessment in the event of an accident, this is usually organised by your Association if held at the Teaching Apiary.
+If the assessment is conducted elsewhere, you may be asked to bring a friend or relative along, if there are no other people around.

-You do not get the results on the day; the examiner contacts the BBKA Education Secretary and you usually get results within a couple of weeks.
+You do not get the results on the day; the examiner contacts the BBKA Education Secretary, and you usually get results following release from the BBKA Exams Board, possibly 4 - 6 weeks.